On algebraic curves A(x)-B(y)=0 of genus zero: Proof of Theorem

-Finally, since $A_4\subset S_4 \subset A_5$, it is enough to find a single $A_5$-equivariant function whose order is coprime with 60, and as such a function we can take for example the function \be \l{f} F=\frac{z^{11}+66z^6-11z}{-11z^{10}-66z^5+1}\ee of degree 11, constructed in the paper \cite{dm}.
+If $\Gamma_{\f O_2^A}=C_n$, then up to the change $A\rightarrow \mu_1\circ A\circ \mu_2$, where $\mu_1,$ $\mu_2$ are M\"obius transformations, $A=z^n$, and hence \eqref{lau} already provides a necessary series of irreducible curves of genus zero.
+Similarly, if $\Gamma_{\f O_2^A}=D_n$, then without loss of generality we may assume that either $A=T_n$ or (see e.g. Appendix of \cite{mp2}), and hence the statement of the lemma follows from equalities \eqref{che} and \eqref{j}.
+Finally, since $A_4\subset S_4 \subset A_5$, in order to finish the proof it is enough to find a single $A_5$-equivariant function whose order is coprime with 60, and as such a function we can take for example the function \be \l{f} F=\frac{z^{11}+66z^6-11z}{-11z^{10}-66z^5+1}\ee of degree 11, constructed in the paper \cite{dm}.